thomasgohard/git-cheat-sheet/README.md

 ## Install git

->Placeholder for instructions on installing git on Linux, Mac and Windows.
+>Placeholder for instructions on installing git on Mac and Windows.

+### Linux

+If you're using the `apt` package manager that is common to Debian-based distributions such as Ubuntu:

+	apt-get install git

+If you're using the `yum` package manager that is common to Red Hat-based distributions such as Fedora:

+	yum install git-core

 ## Configure git